-Guidelines for the assessment of MD students in academic difficulty - Clerkship (Years 3 and 4)
+Academic Difficulty Procedural Guidelines - Clerkship (Years 3 and 4)

 Board of Examiners: All academic programs in the Faculty of Medicine have a Board of Examiners, a standing committee of Faculty Council.
 All final decisions related to a MD student's standing and promotions are made by the Board of Examiners.
 To inform these decisions, the Board of Examiners receives recommendations from the Student Progress Committee for the Foundations Curriculum and from the Clerkship Director for Clerkship.
 The Board of Examiners consists of 13 members, including two students.
 The Board of Examiners is responsible for approving all course grades, and makes the ultimate decisions about student promotion, requirements to do remedial work, and dismissal from the program, e.g. for repeated failures of an entire year or egregious lapses in professionalism.
 Students have the right to appeal decisions made by the Board of Examiners.